handrew/browserpilot/readme.md

 ## 🦭 Usage
 ### 🗺️ API
 The form factor is fairly simple (see below).
-The harder (but funner) part is writing the natural language prompts.

 ```python
 from agents.gpt_selenium_agent import GPTSeleniumAgent